Towards Tsallis Fully Probabilistic Design: Mathematical Preliminaries

-Let $\bv{X}_k\in\sX\subseteq\R^n$ be the system state at time-step $k$ and $\bv{U}_k\in\sU\subseteq\R^p$ be the (e.g. modeling choice or posterior computation) action at time-step $k$.
-The time indexing is chosen so that the system transitions to $\bv{x}_k$ when $\bv{u}_k$ is applied.
-That is, by making the Markov assumption, the possibly non-stationary, nonlinear stochastic dynamics for the system under control is $\plant{k}{k-1}$.
+To introduce the FPD problem (see references from Introduction) let: (i) $k=0,1,\cdots,N$ be a time-index; (ii) $\bv{X}_k\in\sX\subseteq\R^n$ be the environment/system state at time-step $k$; (iii) $\bv{U}_k\in\sU\subseteq\R^m$ be the action at time-step $k$.
+The time indexing is chosen so that the environment transitions to $\bv{x}_k$ when $\bv{u}_k$ is applied.
+The possibly non-stationary, nonlinear stochastic dynamics for the environment is $\plant{k}{k-1}$.
+At each $k$, the agent determines actions by sampling from a randomized policy, $\policy{k}{k-1}$; the closed-loop (agent-environment) behavior is captured by

-A \emph{participant} is given a profile of the density-shaping effect of different actions $\left\{p_k(\bv{x}_{k+1}\vert \bv{x}_k,\bv{u}_k)\right\}$ and chooses a set of strategies $\left\{\optimalpolicy{k}{k-1}\right\}_{k\in[N]}$.
-While FPD generalizes Bayesian Decision Making broadly~\cite{karny2012axiomatisation}, with flexible conditions on quantifying probabilistic costs, a popular common problem definition is to target a reference trajectory of strategies $\refpolicy{k}{k-1}$ and transitions $\refplant{k}{k-1}$.
-Proximity to the reference densities through the KL divergence, i.e., the problem defined below with $r=1$, is featured as a canonical example in the classical FPD literature~\cite{karny1996towards} as well as the standard setting in contemporary works~\cite{gagliardi2022probabilistic}.

-\paragraph{Tsallis Fully Probabilistic Design} Consider the following decomposition of the stochastic behavior of $\bv{U}_k$ and $\bv{X}_k$ into the decision strategy and the known transition dynamic:

-The aim in FPD is to determine $\policy{k}{k-1}$, the randomized policy.
-Note that the initial conditions are embedded via the prior $ p_{0}\left(\bv{x}_0\right)$.
-Also, we let $c_k:\mathcal{X}\rightarrow\R$ be an additive cost functional, at time-step $k$.
-The problem considered in this paper is formalized with the following: